archf/ansible-accounts/README.md

 # SSH key rotation is disabled by default.
 users_rotate_ssh_keys: no

 # Exclusive ssh keys on remote accounts.
+This is fed to the authorized_key
+# module.
 users_exclusive_ssh_keys: no

 # Max age of keys for ssh_rotation.
 This is a time specification that must be